stephaniamatvei/ptr-project-0/README.md

 - [Installation](#installation)

 ## About
-This is the repo for project 0 on Real-Time Programming university course.
-It has the aim to explore Functional Programming and the Actor Model in Elixir language.
+This is the repo for project 0 on Real-Time Programming university course. <br>

+It has the aim to explore *Functional Programming* and the *Actor Model* in *Elixir* language.

 ## Running
 *Note: the `$` in the paragraphs below denote a bash command in the terminal.
 If you are copying this code into your terminal, don’t copy the `$` or it won’t work.*